 You can also ask for a Chase Freedom Flex credit limit increase online or by calling the number on the back of your card.
 If you ask for an increase, Chase may ask permission to do a hard pull of your credit, which will temporarily lower your credit score.
 It’s best to only ask for an increase if you’ve paid on time for the last 6 consecutive months and your credit has improved.

-The Chase Freedom Unlimited credit limit is $500 or more for everyone who’s approved.
-The most creditworthy applicants can get starting credit limits of $5,000 or higher.
-Chase Freedom Unlimited cardholders who start with a limit of at least $5,000 get the Visa Signature version of the card instead of a Visa Platinum card.
-Signature cards come with a few more supplemental benefits from Visa. … read full answer
+The Chase Freedom Unlimited offers a $500 minimum credit limit for everyone who’s approved.
+Applicants with the best credit standing can also get starting credit limits of $5,000 or higher from the Visa Signature version of the Chase Freedom Unlimited.
+Signature cards come with a few more supplemental benefits than the standard Visa Platinum cards other approved applicants receive.… read full answer

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.